JoshMock/indieweb/post/ssb-notes.md

 ## Pubs are not exactly communities

 My understanding early on was that SSB pubs (always-online peers) act like communities, where social connections are made and curated conversations are facilitated.
 In reality, pubs are just there to help posts propagate.
-Following a pub ensures you receive posts that it knows about; accepting an invite from one ensure it also receives yours.
-That's it.
+Following a pub ensures you receive posts that it knows about; accepting an invite from one ensures it also receives yours.
+Some pubs are invite-only and have codes of conduct, which seems to mostly be a way to provide some safety through the power of collective blocking.

 ## Have at least 1GB of free space available